X-Byte | Travel, Hotel and Flights Price Intelligence | Travel Data API

 Air traffic management - Air traffic control units use flight traffic for flight path and route planning.
 Flight traffic data shows how many vessels are in the air at a given time, allowing on-the-ground control units to manage how these plans navigate around each other safely and efficiently.

 How can a user assess the quality of Flight Data?

 Flight data must be updated in real-time for it to represent the in-flight situation as it truly is.
 Flight data providers should compile their data feeds based on information constantly released from a range of sources on an automated basis.
 This way, there’s no danger of buying outdated and misleading flight data.
 Similarly, flight data should always come from a reputable source.
 This means that your flight data provider has affiliations with major airports, airlines and flight comparison sites.
 For your flight data to be instantly usable, it should follow the standard format approved by the Internation Air Transport Association.

 Who are the best Flight Data providers?

 Finding the right Flight Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Flight Data providers that you might want to buy Flight Data from are Bright Data (Formerly Luminati Networks), Oxylabs, X-Byte, Alqami, and Aviation Edge.
+Popular Flight Data providers that you might want to buy Flight Data from are X-Byte, Bright Data (Formerly Luminati Networks), Oxylabs, Alqami, and AnalyticsIQ.